malakzaidi/Tps_POO_SDIA1/src/Tp4/README.md

 5. Convert each string to uppercase.
 6. Map each string to its length.
 7. Transform each string into a list of its characters, then flatten all lists into a single list of characters.
 8. Map each word to a string of the format `"Name - Index"`, where the index represents its position in the list.

+#### Execution:

 ![image_alt](https://github.com/malakzaidi/Tps_POO_SDIA1/blob/main/src/Tp4/screenshots/image_2024-11-17_151222559.png)